 Every prescriber must complete an identity verification process.
-This process requires that you answer personal questions drawn from your credit file which, presumably, would be extremely difficult for someone other than yourself to answer correctly.
+This process requires that you answer personal questions drawn from your credit file (which should be extremely difficult for someone other than yourself to answer correctly).
 These questions can be tough, and may require that you refer back to your financial files.
 If you are not the primary person in charge of your personal finances, please have that person present or available to you during the ID proofing step.
 You will only have 3 tries to answer provided questions during any 24 hour period.

 To begin ID proofing, hover over your initials in the top menu, and click on ERx Registration.